Dr Trish Holch

 Trish is an executive committee member of the British Psychosocial Oncology Society (BPOS) and a member of the International Psycho-Oncology Society (IPOS), the ISOQOL (International Society for Quality of Life Research) and their Best Practices for PROs- Reporting Taskforce (Patient Reported Outcomes).

-Trish is module leader for the quantitative strand of the Advanced Research Methods and Applied Health Psychology in Medical Practice modules.
-She also lectures on the Health Psychology, Behavioural Neuroscience and Intermediate Research Methods on the BSc (Hons) Psychology course, and Psychological Research and Analysis on the MSc Psychology (Conversion Award) course.
+Trish is the leader for the BSc (Hons) Final Year Project module and the quantitative strand of the Advanced Research Methods and Applied Health Psychology in Medical Practice modules.
+She also lectures on the Health Psychology and Behavioural Neuroscience modules on the BSc (Hons) Psychology course.

 Trish undertakes both qualitative and quantitative applied health research including validation of measures, cognitive interviewing and delphi consensus methodologies.
 Trish’s interests include understanding health behaviours, factors influencing self-management of symptoms, electronic symptom monitoring, PROMs and electronic health literacy.